 First we need to choose good corn as it’s crucial for any corn recipe.
-How do we know which corn is good to use?
+So which corn is good to use?

 The corn cover should look fresh and new, the corn beard not too dry or too dark.
 The cut at the end of the corn should still have a white color and not brown.
 You should also spread the corn cover a bit to look at the corn inside, if it’s shiny, has no corn gap or any abnormal color and spot, it’s good.
 I suppose these days it’s harder to find bad corn than good corn, but this tip can come in handy from time to time.
 Choose the corn that has a delicate long shape rather than round, for the sweetness is distributed better with a long shape.

-Put in whole ears of corn with their silk and cover in the pot along with 1 litre of water, add a dash of salt.
+2. Put in whole ears of corn with their silk and cover in the pot along with 1 l of water, add a dash of salt.
 The sweetness of corn needs a salty contrast to stand out.
 Boil the corn for 15 minutes then take off the heat.
 Put the ears of corn on a plate to cool down and keep the water.
-This corn tea is crucial for the success of corn milk so don’t throw it away.
+At the time the water is no longer at 1 l, so add more water if you need to.
+This corn tea is crucial for the success of corn milk.

-When the corn is no longer too hot, discard the cover and silk, use a knife to trim the meat off the cores.
+3. When the corn is no longer too hot, discard the cover and silk, use a knife to trim the meat off the cores.
 This step can be messy as the corn is squishy with water now.
-There are versions that recommend you to do this step before boiling corn, feel free to choose the version that you like.
+I also tried to cut off the corn meat before cooking.
+Cutting corn after boiling it is a bit easier but feel free to choose whatever way that suits you.

-Transfer the mixture to a pot using a strainer to separate the tiny corn meat, keep only the liquide to make corn millk.
-You don’t have to strain the corn meat if that’s what you want but I really recommend you to try and strain the meat off for the corn milk to look good.
+5. Transfer the mixture to a pot using a strainer to separate the tiny corn meat, keep only the liquid to make corn milk.
+You don’t have to strain the corn meat if that’s what you want but I really recommend you to try and strain the meat off for drink to look good.

 This drink is yummy serving cold, so let the corn milk completely cool down and then store it in the fridge.
 It’s good up to 3 days.